quickemu-project/quickemu/README.md

   * Ubuntu, and all the official flavours, supported by `quickget`
   * Fedora, supported by `quickget`
   * linuxmint Cinnamon, MATE, and xfce, supported by `quickget`
-  * openSUSE Leap and Tumbleweed, supported by `quickget`
+  * openSUSE Leap, Tumbleweed and MicroOS, supported by `quickget`
   * Full SPICE support including host/guest clipboard sharing
   * VirtIO-webdavd file sharing for Linux and Windows guests
   * VirtIO-9p file sharing for Linux and macOS guests